Jihyun0522/copy_noonnu/README.md

 ## copy_noonnu
 ### JSP performance assessment at school
-### A code that duplicates an existing site with html, css, jsp, etc.
+### A code that duplicates an existing site with html, css
 ### Source Site : <https://noonnu.cc/>